 Students must pass with a "C" all LET coursework before entering sophomore-level classes.

 All LET courses will be offered every school year online by approved Northwest faculty.
 Any online LET course to be taken and applied to graduation must either be through Northwest faculty or approved by the Paralegal Technology adviser.
+The LET 2923 Internship may be waived under limited circumstances.

-PRE-PARALEGAL STUDIES (UNIVERSITY OF MISSISSIPPI 2+2 OPTION)
+LEGAL STUDIES (UNIVERSITY OF MISSISSIPPI 2+2 OPTION)